cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 *5. Selection.* Some properties had similar meanings but were labeled differently by different authors.
 We referenced past works to merge labels representing identical properties and extracted the most relevant ones using heuristics.

-*6. Clustering.* We grouped principles into five groups.
+*6. Clustering.* Clustering allows us to answer the quesiton: *can we cluster principles based on their labels to create categories?*

 *7. Definition of principles.* We summarized the definitions of properties from authors while retaining their essence.